Lung Cancer Awareness Month - Spread The Word At Work.

 According to WHO around 2.2 million people are diagnosed with lung cancer every year.

-Lung cancer is the type of cancer that starts in the lung but spreads and affects the respiratory system and other body parts.
+Lung cancer is a type of cancer that starts in the lung but spreads and affects the respiratory system and other body parts.
 Cancer begins when abnormal cells in the body start to grow out of control.

 There are two major types of lung cancers